 Agile frameworks for organizations to improve dependency management

-You're probably pretty familiar with the most common agile frameworks for software development — Kanban and Scrum.
+You're probably familiar with the most common agile frameworks for software development — Kanban and Scrum.
 These frameworks are mostly suited for individual team organizations.
 But what about frameworks for cross-functional agile teams in a large organization who need help with dependencies management?

 LeSS for dependency management